OmerDesignX/osCode-IDE/README.md

 - `Ctrl/Cmd+Shift+A` — toggle Advanced Mode

 On Windows and Linux, press `Alt` to reveal the compact native application menu.
 Production builds intentionally omit reload and developer-tool commands.

-Configure platform signing, Apple notarization, and final release metadata before distributing production binaries.
-Linux contributors can build from source on their target distribution; Linux packages are not part of the public binary release.

 ## Architecture and safety